Meet Our Fellows

-The Cytopathology Fellowship draws trainees from across the U.S. and around the world.
+The Clinical Microbiology Postgraduate Fellowships draw trainees from across the U.S. and around the world.
 While all our trainees have a love of learning and a compassionate approach to patient care, they come from diverse backgrounds, family status, and professional and personal interests.
-Meet our current fellow and learn about their experience in the program.
+Meet our current fellows and learn about their experiences in the program.